LamAnnieV/deployment_4/README.md

 ## Issue(s):

-- Our intial build did not trigger an email notification even thought the CPU usage was above the set threshold.
+- Our initial build did not trigger an email notification, despite the CPU usage exceeding the set threshold of 15%.
+This issue may be related to the CloudWatch configuration, which typically takes a couple of minutes to become active after setup completion.
+In the future, we will conduct notification tests before relying on them in production.

 ## Area(s) for Optimization: